PlutoHu21/Single_Actuator_Wave-like_robot/README.md

 I think this structure is quite interesting and try to build my own version of the SAW robot.

+I developed my own version of the Single Actuator Wave-like robot, a bioinspired crawling robot capable of advancing through wave-like locomotion.
+The robot has a clever minimalistic mechanical design, where the connected links in series form an advancing wave with the rotating helix driven by a single motor.
+The kinematic models of the robot are established for the calculation of the velocity and the analysis of crawling in different environments.
+The experiments around the robot were conducted to explore the crawling abilities of the robot when interacting with different environments.
+The results demonstrated the robot's potential to crawl in diverse environments, especially in soft tube.
+Therefore, the robot could be viewed as a potential robot candidate for medical application in the biological vessels in the human body.
+In addition, I attempted to build a reconfigurable version of the robots but failed.

-All the STL files of the 3D models of the robot attached here.
+All the STL files of the 3D models of the robot are attached here.
 Please use a 3D printer to print them and note that the helix should be printed with dissolved support due to its complicated structure.
 <img width="695" alt="3d model saw" src="https://github.com/PlutoHu21/Single_Actuator_Wave-like_robot/assets/60218283/a59b736e-904b-426a-b647-906b9620112d">

 Links to other things I used below: